 Although it may sound obvious, perhaps most important is why you are having a photoshoot.
 Will you be using your photographs solely on your website or will they be for your prospectus or mounted prints?
 Websites typically suit landscape photographs and posters, portrait.
 An A4 prospectus may also need to be in portrait but could well benefit from a mix of both.

-Ensuring all of your pupils have up to date photo permission forms sounds obvious but is really important!
+Ensuring all of your pupils have up to date photo permission forms sounds obvious but is really important.
 If you need to, simply Google “School Photo Permission Form” and you’ll find lots of examples.
 In addition, I’m able to work around pupils who don’t have permission to be photographed.
-For example, in a classroom, I can keep them out of the pictures rather than disrupt their learning by moving them.
+For example, in a classroom, I can keep them out of the pictures rather than disrupt their learning.

 To make the most of your school photography, ensure there are interesting and varied activities happening.
 Scheduling art, sports, assemblies, break times, music, IT and drama is one way to look at the day.
 In addition, focusing on different styles of learning rather than only subject based scenes is important.
 For example, photographs of pupils writing, even in completely different subjects, can look very similar.
 Children moving communicates energy and working in groups shows collaboration.

-STAFF PORTRAITS FOR YOUR SCHOOL WEBSITE AND PROSPECTUS
+STAFF PHOTOGRAPHY FOR YOUR SCHOOL WEBSITE AND PROSPECTUS

 Consistent, well composed staff portraits convey professionalism and are great for parents and visitors to put a name to a face.
 They also add a sense of openness and accessibility to your school website.
-In addition to more formal headshots, I can also create relaxed group photos with a warm and welcoming feel.
+In addition to more formal headshots, I also document teachers doing to what they do best.

 I can bring studio lighting and a plain backdrop to ensure a clear, consistent to look to formal portraits.
-I’m able to calm the more nervous or reluctant teachers!
+In addition, I’m able to calm the more nervous or reluctant teachers.
 I work swiftly and efficiently, although some staff can more keen than others to look their best!

 For a large school, a dedicated half day with an early start works well.
 Capturing as many portraits as possible before lessons get going ensures minimal impact on the school day.
-For a small setting, it may be possible to fit portraits into a full day shoot, although careful scheduling is essential to minimise time out from the wider school.
+For a small setting, it may be possible to fit portraits into a full day shoot, although careful scheduling is essential to minimise time out.

-THE VALUE OF PROFESSIONAL WEBSITE & PROSPECTUS PHOTOGRAPHY
+THE VALUE OF CREATIVE SCHOOL WEBSITE AND PROSPECTUS PHOTOGRAPHY

-From a full day of school photography, I deliver 200 expertly edited images.
-You can download them from your secure online gallery in print and web formats for as long as you like.
-You have the freedom to use them as you wish.
-For example, to print posters, use them in your prospectus and on your school website.
+Creative school website and prospectus photography has the power to engage parents, communicate your ethos and truly sell your school.
+From a full day of school photography, I deliver 200 individually edited images.
+In addition, you can download them from your secure online gallery in print and web formats for as long as you like.
+Furthermore, you have the freedom to use them as you wish.
+For example, to print posters, use them in your prospectus as well as your school website.
 My fee for a full day is £800.

 I capture the very best of your school through creative, natural school photography.
-Creating value by communicating the ethos, vibrancy and resources of your school in beautiful pictures.
-To get in touch click over to my contact page.
+Most importantly, creating value by communicating the ethos, vibrancy and resources of your school in unique pictures.
+To get in touch, click over to my contact page.